 - Lightweight Sidebar Manager

-That concludes the introduction to using WordPress Widgets.
-For more WordPress basics, you can check the links on the
+That concludes the introduction on how to use WordPress Widgets.
+For more WordPress basics, you can find links on the

 Comments are closed